-Direct amends require taking personal responsibility for one’s actions and making a face-to-face reconciliation with the person you’ve wronged.
+Direct amends are face-to-face.
+They require you to take personal responsibility for your actions and reconcile with the person you’ve wronged.

-Indirect amends require one to find a way to repair damage when contacting the person you wronged would cause more harm or if face-to-face contact is not possible.
+Indirect amends are necessary when contacting the person you wronged is impossible or would cause harm.
 In some cases, writing a letter or sending an email is appropriate.
 Sometimes no contact is better.

-Living amends require demonstrating your lifestyle changes and being committed to the complete discarding of destructive behaviors.
+Living amends require demonstrating your lifestyle changes and discarding of destructive behaviors.
 With living amends, you show that you have learned from your mistakes and will make better choices in the future.

 Your loved ones deserve living amends from you, whether they are alive or if they have passed.
 This is one of the best tools you have for making amends with a deceased loved one.

-Financial amends, as you might expect, require compensation to anyone harmed financially by someone’s alcoholism.
+Financial amends require compensation to anyone harmed financially by someone’s alcoholism.
 Perhaps you stole money from a loved one when you weren’t sober.
 Maybe you crashed their vehicle while driving drunk.
 The goal is to financially make right what you did wrong.

 In addition to apologizing, acknowledge your wrongdoing.
-This shows you understand what you did that hurt the other person and shows that you are taking responsibility for your behavior.
+This shows you understand what you did that hurt the other person.
+It shows that you are taking responsibility for your behavior.

-Once you’ve made your statement of apology and acknowledged specifically what you’ve done wrong because of your substance use, listen to the person and validate their feelings.
+Once you’ve made your apology and acknowledged your wrongdoing, listen to the person and validate their feelings.
 This shows you understand how you hurt them and are willing to listen to their opinions and thoughts.

 This can feel uncomfortable, but it’s important to not respond defensively.
 You know what you did and you’ve forgiven yourself.
 The best thing you can do is feel empathy for the person you hurt.

 Keep in mind, not everyone will have your well-being in mind.
-You might be healing and growing throughout your addiction treatment, but that doesn’t mean everyone in your life is doing so too.
+You might be healing and growing in sobriety, but that doesn’t mean everyone else is too.